jepstein-eagle/adaptable/packages/adaptable/readme/functions/alert-function.md

 # Alert (AdaptableFunction)

-The Alert ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `Alert`) Function enables the creation of powerful and flexible Alerts that can respond to a wide variety of different events.
+The Alert Function enables the creation of powerful and flexible Alerts that can respond to a wide variety of different events.

 Alerts can be provided at design-time (through `AlertDefinitions` in [Predefined Config](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_alertstate_.alertstate.html)) or at run-time through the UI (if Entitlements allow).